-Yale is one of seventeen Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
+Yale is one of eighteen Type 1 Diabetes TrialNet International Clinical Centers at the forefront of type 1 diabetes research.
 Led by our Clinical Center Director and Principal Investigator, Kevan Herold, MD, the TrialNet team at Yale is dedicated to preventing type 1 diabetes and stopping disease progression by preserving insulin production before and after diagnosis.

 Our Team